Front Range Fed

 • French Baguette.
 You'll want a thin baguette for this sandwich - lightly crispy on the outside and pillowy soft on the inside.

 • Pickled vegetables.
 These are staples in banh mi sandwiches.
 They add a nice tangy flavor to the sandwich.
-I used cucumbers and carrots here but you can also use radishes (daikon are typical in a banh mi), jalapeno or red chili peppers, or red onions.
+I used cucumbers and carrots here but you can also use radishes (daikon are typical in a banh mi), jalapeño or red chili peppers, or quick-pickled red onions.
 All taste great!

 • Fresh herbs.
 Cilantro is the common pick here and really completes this sandwich.